 Sometimes it’s hard to determine just how much is too much when it comes to training.
 It’s easy to overdue a workout and place yourself in a theoretical “hole” for the next workout.
 It can also be just as hard to determine reasons why a workout may feel great one day, and then terrible the next.
-With the addition of using a heart rate monitor, you can track normal and irregulars patterns of fatigue, dehydration, and resting heart rate.
+With the addition of using a heart rate monitor, you can track normal and irregular patterns of fatigue, dehydration and resting heart rate.
 Knowing these data points can serve as biomarkers to establish baseline and threshold heart rates.
 With this information, you can learn from your body, and use it as a tool to prepare and recover properly for your next workout or performance.

-One way heart rate monitor provide significant information is through data trend patterns.
-Keeping track of your day to day workouts can help establish trend patterns in your fitness; this can be done with something as simple as a notebook.
+One way heart rate monitors provide significant information is through data trend patterns.
+Keeping track of your day-to-day workouts can help establish trends in your fitness; this can be done with something as simple as a notebook.
 By using a heart rate monitor during every workout you can record the data that coincides and mark down a baseline measurement.
 Take for example a runner training for a 5k race: if they do a workout the first week of training that yields an average heart rate of 174 beats per minute then they can record this information and store it for future reference when completing the same workout to “test” their fitness.
 If this same runner performs the identical workout 5 weeks later and their average heart rate is 165 this can provide good insight to the runner’s increased fitness.
 This increase in fitness can be attributed to the cardiac muscle growing stronger which allows the heart to work less at the same amount of work.
 The heart is now “working smarter, not harder.”
 Measuring fitness is a key benefit of training with a heart rate monitor for athletes or anyone trying to reach a performance goal.
 It allows you to visually see progression which can also help boost your confidence in the training you have been following.

 If you are training and performing while dehydrated, sometimes you may not realize you are in this state before it is already too late.
 It is true that if you only begin to drink when your body signals that you are thirsty, then you are already in a state of dehydration.
 If you are below 2% of water loss, you will begin to suffer from performance losses due to dehydration.
 Training with a heart rate monitor can help to quickly spot dehydration through statistics and not just speculation.